Dreamer007VS/End_to_End_Event_Management_System/README.md

 > 💡 **Note**: Click on any image to view it in full resolution.
 All screenshots showcase the responsive design and user-friendly interface of the system.
 ---

+🔐 Note on Source Code Availability
+⚠️ Note: The source code for this project is not included in this repository due to collaboration with other team members and privacy agreements.
+This repository is intended to showcase the project’s concept, architecture and outcomes.